 - Copy this template .html file into your Web directory (use the same name-index.html-so you will overwrite the existing index.html) and modify it to reflect your name, academic address (or home address if you so wish), phone-number etc. You can use a Web authoring tool (such as the composer component of the seamonkey browser), or should you want to write the HTML "by hand", use your text editor of choice.
 If you want to pursue the latter option, then you may find the information accessible through the Web Authoring section of the Online Course Resources page to be of use.
 If you don't feel like publishing any specific piece of information, specify it as "unlisted".
-Below the horizontal rule (line) in the template file, delete the existing text, and add suitably labelled links to (a) the course home page and (b) the instructor's home page. - Now, choose a topic in physics or astronomy of current or ongoing interest and insert a one or two paragraph summary of it below the links.
+Below the horizontal rule (line) in the template file, delete the existing text, and add suitably labelled links to (a) the course home page and (b) the instructor's home page. - Now, choose a topic in physics or astronomy of current/ongoing interest and insert a one or two paragraph summary of it below the links.
 You can find a list of suggested topics at http://laplace.physics.ubc.ca/210/hw1/

 (which you can also access via the course homework page).
-You are, however, free to choose your own subject but, again, it should be something topical.
+You are, however, free to choose your own subject but, again, it should be something topical in the realms of physics or astronomy.
+Cite your sources, providing links to online material where possible.

-- In addition, below your synopsis, provide 5 links to supplementary information on the topic including, if you really must, a Wikipedia entry. (but you are encouraged to be more imaginative!) - Finally, check your work by verifying that you can view your creation by directing your browser to our main course page, selecting Student Pages and then your name.
+- In addition, below your synopsis, provide at least 5 links (in addition to any citation links) to supplementary information on the topic.
+Preface this content with the heading: Supplementary Information. - Finally, check your work by verifying that you can view your creation by directing your browser to our main course page, selecting Student Pages and then your name.
 Also, please send me e-mail should the way I have listed your name in the Student Pages list need changing.